MTG-Lab/gpad/README.md

    - Use the command: `git clone git@github.com:MTG-Lab/gpad.git`
 2. **Environment Setup**
    - Create a `.env` file using our `example.env` as a template.
    - Replace values in the `.env` file with your own.
+You do not have to change the `MONGO_URI` if you are using docker.
 3. **Build and Run with Docker**
    - Execute: `docker compose up -d`